eecworld/cityworks-qa/README.md

 This is a note explaining why the code stub in CustomFields.xml is necessary.
 If you simply deploy what's in CustomFields.xml file, you don't need to worry about this; this is merely a technical explanation as to why that code exists.

-Because the custom fields .xml configuration is outside the scope of either the work order or service request .xml configuration, it gets loaded after the QA plugin that's loadedin each of those pages.
+Because the custom fields .xml configuration is outside the scope of either the work order or service request .xml configuration, it gets loaded after the QA plugin that's loaded in each of those pages.
 As a result, required custom fields are ignored since they don't exist at the time the QA plugin is initialized.
 To remedy this, the following code should be run in a location in the .xml after the custom fields have been loaded: